cbseirani/SP_BeatSheetService/README.md

 You'll need `Docker Compose` in order to use the `docker-compose.yml` file located in the root folder to deploy `BeatSheetService` and `MongoDB` in containers.
 Get Docker Desktop: https://www.docker.com/products/docker-desktop/

-1) open terminal and navigate to the root BeatSheetService
+1) open terminal and navigate to the root folder containing `BeatSheetService.sln` and `docker-compose.yml`
 2) run the command `docker-compose build beatsheetservice`:

 ![image](https://github.com/cbseirani/SP_BeatSheetService/assets/34148393/24c265de-3803-4bca-b091-4b05b4c2b152)